 Immediately Following the Procedure

-At the end of the procedure, a plastic eye shield will be taped over your eyes.
+At the end of the procedure at our New York practice, a plastic eye shield will be taped over your eyes.
 You will then sit up and the doctor will check your eyes.
 After you leave the laser suite, you will be given your post-operative instructions regarding the drops you will take and then you will be ready to go home.

 LASIK Post-Operative Care